The Father of Empire Ears IEMs

 In "Pigs," the three porcine subjects are a "charade."
 It struck me that that is exactly what Odin isn't.
 No pretense, no forced presentation.

-Dragon Cable Recommendations
+Dragon Cable Recommendation

 The first thing to address is, why upgrade the cable?
 A good cable helps your headphone or IEM breathe, adding another level of clarity.
 Now, the stock cable on Odin is no slouch, but let's say you're looking to further enhance clarity and separation while retaining the largely uncolored signature of Odin.
 I would recommend the Silver Dragon IEM cable, which delivers a clean, clear sound full of detail and clarity.
 The silver strands lend a sense of increased instrument separation, and help to uncover "hidden" high and mid-frequency sounds.